Strava vs Runkeeper: which of these popular running apps is best for you?

 (Image credit: Getty)

+Let's get straight into it.
 Both apps are free at the basic level, with a premium subscription to unlock more in-depth features.
-Strava is most famous for being the social app – Facebook for runners, if you will – with the phrase 'if it’s not on Strava it didn’t happen' keeping some users fixated on recording every single workout.
-Runkeeper is more goal-orientated and can recommend challenges and training plans to less experienced runners, offering guidance and encouragement in partnership with Asics to achieve those aims.
+Strava is most famous for being the social app – Facebook for runners, if you will – with the phrase 'if it’s not on Strava it didn’t happen' keeping some users fixated on recording every time they lace up their trail running shoes

-Below we put Strava and Runkeeper through their paces to find out which is best for you.
+Below, we put Strava and Runkeeper through their paces to find out which is best for you.

 Screengrabs from Strava mobile app